seg2136/hair-salon-code-review/README.md

-# Best Restaurant
+# Hair Salon - Code Review

-##### Object-Oriented Java with SQL Exercise for Epicodus, 27 August 2015
+##### Java Database Basics code review for Epicodus, 28 August 2015

-#### By Nataliya Bareeva-Miller and Stephany Garcia
+#### By Stephany Garcia

 ## Description

-Create a website where users can add their favorite restaurants by the type of cuisine they offer.
+Create an app for a hair salon.
+The owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
+The stylists work independently, so each client only belongs to a single stylist.

 ## Setup